Money is Not the Key to Winning an Election: The Importance of Authentic Communication, Community Engagement, and Vision

 Introduction

 The narrative that money is the defining factor in winning an election is deeply ingrained in our society.
+In a country where 88% of MPs are crorepatis, it's hard to imagine politics without money.
 However, this belief often overlooks the critical role of authentic communication, community engagement, and vision in connecting with voters and winning their support.
 As independent candidates or political newcomers, it's crucial to understand how these factors can help you overcome the challenges of vote buying and the first-past-the-post (FPTP) system.

 The Myth of Money in Elections